I Work Out to Feel Good, Not to Get “Skinny” – but It Wasn't Always That Way

 Physical activity became a part of my life the moment I could walk.
 I was an energetic toddler, and my dad wasted no time teaching me to swim and taking me on hikes in our small New England town.
 It wasn’t long before I decided to channel all my energy into dance – specifically ballet.
 I started dancing 30 hours a week and enrolled in online school so I could focus on my training.
 But like many ballet dancers, I developed an eating disorder in middle school – and from that day forward, my relationship with exercise changed.

-I spent hours on Google trying to determine how many calories I was burning during the day, while taking ballet classes or evening walks in the neighbourhood with my best friend.
-I trained all day and arrived home sore and exhausted, but I'd squeeze in another workout if I felt it necessary to burn extra calories.
+I spent hours on Google trying to determine how many calories I was burning during the day, while taking ballet classes or evening walks in the neighborhood with my best friend.
+I trained all day and arrived home sore and exhausted, but I’d squeeze in another workout if I felt it necessary to burn extra calories.

 When I entered treatment for my eating disorder, I was put on a “gain weight” diet plan that included supplements and strict instructions to move as little as possible.
 During my first few weeks in the hospital, I wasn’t even allowed to go to the common area because it required walking up a flight of stairs.
 When I returned home, my best friend came to my house after school and we sat in my room instead of taking a walk.
 I enjoyed her company as much as ever, but I felt increasingly restless.
 With time, I was medically cleared to return to ballet – and only ballet – but eventually, I left dance behind to go to college.